Danio margaritatus: Ecology

 The fish lives in small ponds created by seeping groundwater or overflow from small brooks or springs.
-Water temperature in January was rather low (22–24 °C), but as the habitat is very shallow, it would heat up quickly during hot spells, thus D. margaritatus is probably tolerant of temperatures above 26 °C. As in most water bodies in the Inle drainage, the water is slightly alkaline.
+Water temperature in January is rather low (22–24 °C), but as the habitat is very shallow, it heats up quickly during hot spells, thus D. margaritatus is probably tolerant of temperatures above 26 °C. As in most water bodies in the Inle drainage, the water is slightly alkaline.
 The habitat is heavily vegetated with Hydrocharitaceae similar to Elodea (water weed).

 The celestial pearl danio shares its habitat with a very few fish species: a Microrasbora similar to M. rubescens, a rosy loach (Yunnanilus, possibly a new species, and the dwarf snakehead Channa harcourtbutleri.
 The latter species presumably is the only known significant predator of D. margaritatus.

 The species is locally fished for food to some extent; it is dried and bought as a protein source by poor people.
 A can of some 500 D. margaritatus sold for food fetched about 25 kyat (about 2 UK pounds/3.9 US$/2.7 EUR) before the fish was discovered for the aquarium trade.